bladedancer/envoyxds/docs/walkthrough.md

                   }
 ]
 ````
-The above filter chain will invoke the [authz](../pkg/authz/authz.go) grpc service, followed by the built-in evnoy.router filter.
+The above filter chain will invoke the [authz](../pkg/authz/authz.go) gRPC service, followed by the built-in evnoy.router filter.
 This configuration is not intuitive, because it actually pulls config from the route filter using _"per_filter_config"_ and passes this to the authz service.

 **Perform the Route**